PlayStation: Games

 Each console has a variety of games.
 The PlayStation 2, PSX and PlayStation 3 exhibit backwards compatibility and can play most of the games released on the original PlayStation.
 Some of these games can also be played on the PlayStation Portable but they must be purchased and downloaded from a list of PS one Classics from the PlayStation Store.
 Games released on the PlayStation 2 can currently only be played on the original console as well as the PSX and the early models of the PlayStation 3 which are backwards compatible.
-The PlayStation 3 has two types of games, those released on Blu-ray Discs and downloadable games from the PlayStation Store.
-The PlayStation Portable consists of numerous games available on both its physical media, the Universal Media Disc and the Digital Download from the PlayStation Store.
+The PlayStation 3 has two types of games: those released on Blu-ray Discs and downloadable games from the PlayStation Store.
+The PlayStation Portable consists of numerous games available on both its physical media, the Universal Media Disc and Digital Download from the PlayStation Store.
 However, some games are only available on the UMD while others are only available on the PlayStation Store.
 The PlayStation Vita consists of games available on both its physical media, the PlayStation Vita card and digital download from the PlayStation Store.

+On July 1, 2026, Sony announced that, from January 2028, new PlayStation games will no longer release on physical discs.
+Games will still be sold in stores, but the box will contain a digital download code instead of a disc.